Hacktoberfest

 ~~~~~~~~~~~~~~~~~~

-Caring for Open Source also means helping its communities to grow.
+Caring for Open Source also means helping its communities grow.

 Growing is important because it will allow us to have more mentors in the